kubevirt/user-guide/docs/virtual_machines/networkpolicy.md

 ## Create NetworkPolicy to Deny All Traffic

-To make a project “deny by default” add a NetworkPolicy object that matches all vmis but accepts no traffic.
+To make a project "deny by default" add a NetworkPolicy object that matches all vmis but accepts no traffic.

     kind: NetworkPolicy